ARMmbed/bridge_workshop_google_cloud/README.md

 Updates:

+- 04/12/2019: Update to v2.6 - Additional IAM configuration updates for GoogleCloud

 - 08/22/2018: Update to v2.5 - FYI Connector support has been EOLed

 - 06/19/2018: Added "GCR Edition": minor workshop variant using GCR instead of local docker engine